 Training, Classes and Retreats

-For those with Chronic Fatigue, burnout and other health challenges exacerbated by stress or trauma, Fiona works to change the autonomic nervous system response back to a healthy pattern so that it no longer chronically hyper-arouses.
-For many people with CFS, the central nervous system adapts to prolonged stress so that it no longer switches back to normal when the stress passes but stays in the fight or flight mode.
-Those with fatigue are therefore often hyper-stimulated (also known as global high activation), which leads to exhaustion, sleep disorders such as insomnia and anxiety, an over-active, busy mind which won’t slow down and muscle aches and pains.
+For those with Chronic Fatigue Syndrome, Long-Covid, burnout and other health challenges exacerbated by illness, stress or trauma, Fiona works to change the autonomic nervous system response back to a healthy pattern so that it no longer chronically hyper-arouses.
+For many people with fatigue, the central nervous system adapts to prolonged stress so that it no longer switches back to normal when the stress passes but stays in the fight or flight mode.
+Part of the problem with long-term fatigue is that the system may be easily hyper-aroused which leads to exhaustion, sleep disorders such as insomnia and anxiety, an over-active, busy mind which won’t slow down and muscle aches and pains.
 By teaching students how to be aware and to breathe more slowly and appropriately, the central nervous system begins to calm down which in turn helps the mind to slow down so that the whole system learns to relax.
 In this way, yoga releases knots (granthis) and held patterns (samskaras) and invigorates the whole being as energy (prana) can then flow freely.
 Above all, slow, healthy breathing through the nose from the diaphragm forms the foundation of health and healing to bring the student to Presence through being conscious of what is happening in the body in each moment.
 In this way yoga brings space and clarity, so that students can be directed to accept and love themselves just as they are.

 Please contact Fiona for further information.